 Provides students with essential reading skills such as decoding skills, phonetic and structural analysis skills, vocabulary development and reading comprehension in order to provide students with a basic reading foundation.
 This course will not satisfy graduation requirements.

-ENG\ E013 Writing Foundations of English 3 C.H.
+ENG\ E013 Writing Foundations of English 3 с.н.
+Previously: DS 050